 She received her Bachelor of Holistic Science and her Master of Acupuncture and Oriental Medicine degree from South Baylo University in Anaheim, CA. She subsequently earned her Doctor of Acupuncture and Oriental Medicine degree from Emperors College of Traditional Oriental Medicine in Santa Monica, CA. She also served in a DAOM Fellowship on the Acupuncture Team at Good Samaritan Hospital in Los Angeles, CA, treating critical care patients in the ICU and CCU.
-Additionally, she is an adjunct professor at Cerritos Community College teaching medical terminology classes.
+Additionally, she served for 7 years as an adjunct professor at Cerritos Community College teaching medical terminology classes.

 Dr. Mees followed her calling to acupuncture and Oriental medicine when a family member became ill with cancer.
 Searching for alternative health solutions led her to the National Institutes of Health Consensus Statement regarding the efficacy of acupuncture.
 After learning that Acupuncture and Oriental Medicine is one of the newest primary care professions in the United States and that the benefits of acupuncture have become widely recognized and integrated with mainstream healthcare, it became clear to Dr. Mees that her mission is to help as many people as possible to achieve their purpose through vitality and wellbeing.

-Dr. Mees married her husband Tom Mees, a local REALTOR in San Luis Obispo, co-owner of http://www.centralcoastlighttherapy.com, in April 2016.
+Dr. Mees married her husband Tom Mees, a local REALTOR in San Luis Obispo, co-owner of Integrated Acupuncture Services, PC, dba Central Coast Light Therapy, in April 2016.
 Together they have 7 children, 12 grandchildren, and 5 step grandchildren.
 They love to travel, play golf, hike, and cook, since her husband is the former owner of Farleys Family Restaurants in San Luis Obispo and Arroyo Grande.